atsushieno/aap-core/docs/DEVELOPERS.md

 Due to [AIDL tool limitation or framework limitation](https://issuetracker.google.com/issues/144204660), we cannot use `List<ParcelFileDescriptor>`, therefore `prepareMemory()` is added apart from `prepare()` to workaround this issue.

+## Testing

+AAP involves multiple repositories to test various features.
+To test things practically, we have set up [aap-integration-tests](https://github.com/atsushieno/aap-integration-tests) as an isolated repository so that we can download multiple packages and push into Gradle Managed Device and perform usage-scenario-based tests.

 ## Development Tips